-Courses in Environmental Sustainability
+Courses in Environmental Sustainability – 2 points

 GEOG 1100: Introduction to Environmental Studies and Sustainability – Winter 2025

 In the second semester of my third year, I completed GEOG 1100, Introduction to Environmental Studies and Sustainability.
 Through this course, I was able to learn about the geographical effects of climate change and concepts such as food webs and nutrient cycles.
 I learned the history of the environmental movement and how society’s views of climate change have shifted between anthropocentric to ecocentric perspectives.
 From these ideas, I have developed a greater appreciation for how we are meant to interact with nature as something not created for human use, but as something we must treat with respect as its own entity.
+As part of the course, I gave an oral presentation on sustainable development, looking at sustainable transportation in Nanaimo, British Columbia specifically.

 BIOL 2160: Introductory Microbiology – Fall 2023

-Employment Related Activity – Green Jobs
+Employment Related Activity – Green Jobs – 5 points

 NSERC USRA – Summer 2025